christiankaiser/catalogs/README.md

 # Viatimages for Catima

-Specific files for the customization of the [Viatimages](https://www2.unil.ch/viatimages/) catalog.
+Specific files for the customization of Catima's [Viatimages](https://www2.unil.ch/viatimages/) catalog.

-- If a catalog with the viatimages slug is available in Catima, the views in the catalogs/viatimages folder will override those in the app.
-- New locale files for this catalog are also available and should be added to the app standard directory (config/locales).
+Documentation about catalog overrides can be found [here](https://github.com/catima/devdoc/tree/master/catalog-overrides).

 [Work in progress]